LukeGrahamLandry/seesea/README.md

 ## Limitations

 - Pointers are assumed to be 64 bits.
-- Maybe features are implemented as syntax de-sugaring to other features which may have unexpected runtime performance characteristics.
+- Many features are implemented as syntax de-sugaring to other features which may have unexpected runtime performance characteristics.
 - No debug info is emitted.
 - This does not include a preprocessor, so it depends on something else for macros, includes, etc.